Annual Ferry Pass Policies

 - Children under 3

-- Students who live on the island full time (and one accompanying adult for children under 16) on regularly scheduled school days will receive a credit
+- Students who live on the island full time (and one accompanying adult for children under 16) on regularly scheduled school days

 - Real estate prospects viewing a specific property and their accompanying Agent